MINISTRY OF PETROLEUM & NATURAL GAS

 7. Empty Receptacles:

-Class B must be securely closed unless they are being opened for
+- Empty tanks or containers that previously held Petroleum Class A or Class B must be securely closed unless they are being opened for cleaning or filling.

-These containers must be thoroughly cleaned and freed from petroleum
+- These containers must be thoroughly cleaned and freed from petroleum vapour before being reused or disposed of.

 8. Repairs to Receptacles: